Genivia/ugrep/README.md

                   additional values are output.
 See also options --format and -u.

            -K FIRST[,LAST], --range=FIRST[,LAST]
-                  Start searching at line FIRST; stops at line  LAST  when  speci- fied.
+                  Start searching at line FIRST, stop at line LAST when specified.

            -k, --column-number
                   The  column number of a matched pattern is displayed in front of